Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/nerissa-entry.md

 **Memories:** Not Recollected
 **Revelation:** [Resonant Strike](#entry:resonant-strike-entry)

 Nerissa Ravencroft—more precisely, Nerissa _Juliet_ Ravencroft—was a kind and hard-working maiden, always eager to lend a hand to those in need.
-She had a playful tendency to flirt, meaning every word even if it was all wrapped in teasing banter.
-Yet her heart undeniably saved a special place for one particular knight in red, a bond that became the talk of the entire journey.
+She had a playful tendency to flirt, meaning every word, even if it was all wrapped in teasing banter.
+Yet her heart undeniably saved a special place for one particular scarlet knight, a bond that became the talk of the entire journey.

 ## Details